Optimism and Pessimism in Strategic Interactions under Ignorance: Discussion

 is nonempty.
 With this definition about behavior, he proceeds by defining an epistemic event that relates the choice of player $i$'s point-justifiable actions to player $i$' types (and related possibility functions) as

+where it should be recalled from \Sref{sec:epistemic_static} that $\fob_i (t_i) := \proj_{A_{-i}} \pi_i (t_i)$ denotes player $i$'s first-order belief for every $t_i \in T_i$.
 Contrary to our approach based on the notion of optimism, $\Mar_i$ not only restricts player $i$'s behavior, but also her epistemic state.
 Intuitively, $\Mar_i$ can be interpreted as capturing two assumptions at once: \begin{itemize} \item[i)] player $i$ chooses an action which is a best-reply to \emph{all} opponents' actions she deems possible; \item[ii)] player $i$'s possibilities are restricted in such a way that an optimal-for-all action exists.\footnote{Formally, this would correspond to a model of decision making with incomplete preferences due to multiple point beliefs. \cite{Ziegler_Zuazo-Garin_2020} use a similar model in the realm of multiple beliefs to provide a foundation for iterated admissibility.} \end{itemize} Our approach, on the contrary, distinguishes assumptions about behavior and epistemic attitudes.
 Indeed, $\Opt_i$ is only a restriction on how player $i$ chooses an action, since in our model every type has an `optimistic' action available and no types need to be ruled out to ensure existence.

-Taken into account the discussion above, it has to be observed that the behavioral implications of both events $\Mar_i$ and $\Opt_i$ are---of course---the same: considering only types with singleton $\fob_i (t_i)$ does not change the behavioral implications of either event, but under this restriction optimistic choices are clearly point-justifiable and vice versa.
+Taking into account the discussion above, it has to be observed that the behavioral implications of both events $\Mar_i$ and $\Opt_i$ are---of course---the same: considering only types with singleton $\fob_i (t_i)$ does not change the behavioral implications of either event, but under this restriction optimistic choices are clearly point-justifiable and vice versa.
 However, it has to be pointed out that the goals of the two papers are different: the explicit goal of \cite{Mariotti_2003} is to epistemically characterize Point Rationalizability via possibility structures, while our aim, rather than to provide a foundation for Point Rationalizability \emph{per se}, is to study the behavioral implications of---optimism and common belief in---optimism (and the same for pessimism) starting with an explicit formalization of these notions.

 Nevertheless, we can provide a more direct epistemic foundation for Point Rationalizability as follows.
 First of all, we define the event in a possibility structure that an arbitrary player $i \in I$ has point beliefs:\footnote{That is, $\pi_i(t_i)$ being a singleton set.
 Within a Bayesian framework the same can be accomplished by imposing degenerate distributions as allowable beliefs.}